labs4capella/python4capella/README.md

 Python4Capella relies on a simplified metamodel in order to ease the definition of scripts by end-users.

 What are the concepts of interest and their relations ?
 To which elements from which types can I access from a given element ?

-Data packages with classes (for instance 'LogicalArchitecture) and their relations are defined.
+Data packages with classes (for instance 'LogicalArchitecture') and their relations are defined.

 Class Diagram Blanks can be displayed : [CDB] LogicalArchitecture to have information with concepts/classes related for example to the class 'Logical Architecture.

 This simplified metamodel is defined in a Capella model (**using Capella 5.0.0**).